stitchdata/docs/_destinations/databricks-delta/databricks-delta-overview-v1.md

       - title: "Primary Keys"
         anchor: "replication--primary-keys"
         content: |
-          TODO: Alter this to use table properties

           Stitch requires Primary Keys to de-dupe incrementally replicated data.
-To ensure Primary Key data is available, Stitch creates a `primary_keys` [table comment](https://docs.aws.amazon.com/redshift/latest/dg/r_COMMENT.html){:target="new"}.
-The comment is an array of strings that contain the names of the Primary Key columns for the table.
+To ensure Primary Key data is available, Stitch creates a `stitch.pks` [table property comment]({{ site.data.destinations.databricks-delta.resource-links.table-properties }}){:target="new"} when the table is initially created in {{ destination.display_name }}.
+The table property comment is an array of strings that contain the names of the Primary Key columns for the table.

-          For example: A table comment for a table with a single Primary Key:
+          For example: A table property comment for a table with a single Primary Key:

           ```json
-          '{"primary_keys":["id"]}'
+          (stitch.pks='id')
           ```

-          And a table comment for a table with a composite Primary Key:
+          And a table property comment for a table with a composite Primary Key:

           ```json
-          '{"primary_keys":["event_id","created_at"]}'
+          (stitch.pks='id,created_at')
           ```

-          **Note**: Removing or incorrectly altering Primary Key table comments can lead to replication issues.
+          **Note**: Removing or incorrectly altering Primary Key table property comments can lead to replication issues.

       - title: "Incompatible sources"
         anchor: "replication--incompatible-sources"